• Skip to primary navigation

 🥦 Ingredient Notes

-(see recipe card below for full list of ingredients and detailed instructions)
+(see recipe card below for printable instructions)

 Drain tofu: Place tofu on a plate between two paper towels.
 Place heavy saute pan on top of tofu and lightly press to remove as much excess moisture as you can.
 Let sit for 5-10 minutes to drain.